usgs/nshmp-haz/etc/examples/5-complex-model/README.md

 hazard ../../../nshmp-model-cous-2008/Western\ US 5-complex-model/config-map.json
 ```

 This computes 121 curves over a 2° by 2° area and will give you a sense of how long a larger map might take.
+These results overwrite those of the prior site-specific calculation.

 #### Next: [Example 6 – Enhanced output](../6-enhanced-output)